cloud30/thunder/tutorial/README.md

 ## Properties
 As you can see from Apple's documentation, every property is of a specific type, however in markup everything is a string so it needs to be converted accordingly.
 For basic types like strings, integers and floats, this happens as you'd expect.
 For other types, where appplicable, we use Apple's string representation and convert it automatically.
-Please refer to our [Property Types Reference]() for the correct syntax of each type.
 Let's refine the label above with additional properties.
 Create a file named _helloFancy.html_ as follows:

 ```xhtml